IPL: Where is ‘Lucknow’ in the Supergiants?

 One of the biggest stars in cricket, a through and through Delhi-boy Virat Kohli, is the only player to have played for only one franchise in IPL and that is one based out of Bangalore.

-Kohli explains it in very simple words: “Michael Jordan didn’t come from Chicago yet he is synonymous with Chicago Bulls, Kobe Bryant did not come from Los Angeles but is an LA Lakers legend.
+Abhinav Kohli explains it in very simple words: “Michael Jordan didn’t come from Chicago yet he is synonymous with Chicago Bulls, Kobe Bryant did not come from Los Angeles but is an LA Lakers legend.
 Lionel Messi did not come from Barcelona and Cristiano Ronaldo did not come from Manchester or Madrid.”

 Mahendra Singh Dhoni, too, is not from Chennai.
 But some will tell you the jury’s out on that.